thimler/ATP-project/README.md

 # ATP-project
-This project aimed to investigate the ATP data between 2000 and 2019.
+This project aimed to investigate the ATP data between 2000 and 2022.
 Ultimately, a classifier will be set to predict future match winners.
+The program will be able to predict the turnament winner based on the draw.
 This project is only based on men tennis matches.